Tom-Bury/mac-setup/README.md

 - Installation of HomeBrew
 - Installation of a variety of packages and applications via HomeBrew
 - ZSH setup, including aliases, Oh My ZSH and Starship
+- Setup of custom shell scripts, by sourcing any of the `.zshrc_*.sh` files
 - MacOS system settings changes
 - Installation of NVM
 - Scaffolding of main folders in home directory